Maxime404/ts-baratie/README.md

 }$
 ```

-> Of course, you can talk about the subject with other developers, peer-learning is
+> Of course, you can talk about the subject with other groups, peer-learning is
 > the key to be a better developer.
 Don't hesitate to ask questions or help people on slack.

 > Don't forget, there is no useless question :-)

-* You **MUST** return the project on Tuesday March, 31 at 23:42 pm by sending an MP on slack with the link of your github repo.
+* You **MUST** return the project on Tuesday March, 07 at 23:42 pm by sending an MP on teams with the link of your github repo.

 Your repository **MUST** contain the totality of your source files, but no useless files (node_modules, temp files, log files,...).